jsbots/AutoFish/README.md

 > No, but the bot clicks too early before fish is even hooked.

 There's a couple solutions to this.
-First, try from the 1st person view, if that didn't help, then go to the **Advanced Settings* and increase either **Bobber Sensitivity** (especially if it's Dragonflight) or **Bobber Density** (especially if it's not Dragonflight) values (You will find them in *Critical* section).
+First, try from the 1st person view, if that didn't help, then go to the **Advanced Settings* and increase either **Bobber Sensitivity** (turn of Auto adjust Sensitivity and Density option) or **Bobber Density** (especially if it's not Dragonflight) values (You will find them in *Critical* section).

 > No, the bot finds the bobber (as says in the log) but it doesn't react to the bobber being hooked.

 Then you do the opposite to the previous issue: go to the **Advanced Settings** and decrease either **Bobber Sensitivity** (especially if it's Dragonflight) or **Bobber Density** (especially if it's not Dragonflight) values (You will find them in *Critical* section).
 If it's Turtle WoW then decrease **Splash Color** value.

-6. To stop the bot press your stop key (default: space).

 ### Hints and Issues

+- The bot was tested only with default UI and with default UI scale, without any addons whatsoever.
+So turn off all the addons and set UI scale to default before using the bot.
+Especially this is related to all fishing addons like Fishing Buddy and others, if you use any of them, turn off all the UI features they have.
 - Initially the bot will make a preliminary check for red/blue colors before casting, if it finds any, it will stop working.
 - The bot will make 5 attempts to cast and find the bobber (default: 5).
 If it fails, it will stop the application.
 - If you use Filter feature in different from English languages for the first time, wait until the bot downloads the data for your language.
 Also read about [Soulbound items](#soulbound-items-auto-confirmation-large_blue_diamond).